ehu23/Simon-Says/README.md

 README

 A "Simon Says" game where you must tap on the flashing sequence of colors.
-Implented w/ 2 player functionality.
+Implemented w/ 2 player functionality.